A 203 km Audax, long-distance cycling event from Lancashire!

 GETTING TO THE START

-The town of Clitheroe is easily accessible from junction 31, M6.
+The village of Pendleton is easily accessible from junction 31, M6.
 Just follow signs for the A59.
-There’s over 100 parking spaces available in the main central car-park free on a Sunday, within walking distance of the event start (click on the link below to see map):
+There’s over 20 parking spaces available in the main central car-park free on a Wednesday, within walking distance of the event start (click on the link below to see map):

-Northern Rail serves Clitheroe railway station, which is within walking distance of the event start.
+Northern Rail serves Clitheroe railway station, about 2-miles north of the event start.
 However, be aware there are no trains on the morning of the event.
 Travellers arriving by train are advised to arrive the night before and book some accommodation somewhere (see below for further details about this).

 ACCOMMODATION BEFORE THE START